LesiaChaban/gdk-oci-adb/08-build-run-app/build-run-app.md

    ![VS Code ](images/vscode-dont-show-again.png)

-## Task 3: Send an HTTP POST request to view the OCI Autonomous Database endpoint
+## Task 3: Send an HTTP GET request to fetch all Genres from the database

 1. From the same terminal in VS Code, check the `genres` present in the database using the `/list` endpoint exposed by the application: